gabesparks/update-automation/README.md

 # TalentOps Automation 🤖

 A growing library of recruiting automation scripts.
-Connects Greenhouse, Slack, and Claude AI to automate repetitive recruiting operations so the team can focus on what matters most — finding and hiring great people.
+Connects Greenhouse and Slack to automate repetitive recruiting operations so the team can focus on what matters most — finding and hiring great people.

 ---